ike9000e/NX-Owl-NG2/README.md

 Installation (permanent)
 ----------------------------

 This explains how to use CFF Explorer VII to add the DLL to the "xenia_canary.exe" file so it starts with the game automatically every time.
-Non-permanent way of starting the game is also possible, using dynamic DLL loading, for example using a feature from Cheat Engine.
+Non-permanent way of starting the game is also possible, using dynamic DLL loading, for example using a feature in Cheat Engine.

 * Make sure you hav a backup of your "xenia_canary.exe" file.
 * Copy "nx_owl_dll.dll" to the same folder/directory "xenia_canary.exe" is in.